Chapter 18: Medical Consultations and Examinations

 Employees (including students who receive employee compensation through assistantships) who are injured or exposed to chemicals, and require medical attention, should go to one of the following medical facilities that participate in the Workers’ Compensation Program:

-For non-life threatening injuries that require medical attention, go to:
+For non-life threatening injuries or exposures that require medical attention, go to:

 Patient Centered Family Medicine